lauralex/p2pmcclient/README.md

 ## Technical details
 ### Server side (Purpur plugin logic)
-Go to the ... repo
+Go to the following repo: https://github.com/lauralex?tab=repositories

 ### Client side (FabricMC mod logic)
 This mod adds a new "P2P" screen to the Multiplayer menu.
 It allows the user to connect to a P2P server.